foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_general.rst

 How to use this documentation
 -----------------------------

-The complete |foxBMS| documentation is available in HTML form.
+The complete |foxBMS| documentation is available and maintained in HTML, PDF and EPUB formats.

 .. note::